 While aboard the buses you can choose to sit on the open-top upper deck or on the sheltered lower deck.
 Regardless of where you're seated you'll be treated to interesting commentary on the history and culture of Naples via a multi-lingual audio guide.

-All three routes on the City Sightseeing Naples tour have their initial departure points at the base of Piazza Municipio.
+Both routes on the City Sightseeing Naples tour have their initial departure points at the base of Piazza Municipio.
 You can set out from this location, or travel towards it from any other stop throughout the city.
-Whichever you choose to do this area and its immediate surroundings harbour some of Naples' most iconic attractions.
+Whatever you choose to do this area and its immediate surroundings harbour some of Naples' most iconic attractions.

 By taking a short walk west of Castel Nuovo you'll quickly reach the Teatro di San Carlo.
 This famous opera house, founded in 1737, is the oldest of its kind in Europe.
 Its opera season runs from late January to May, while the ballet season operates from April to early June.
 Whether you plan on seeing a show or not, a short guided tour of this stunning building is well worth the couple of Euros it costs.

 Further west still is the Piazza del Plebiscito and Palazzo Reale (Royal Place).
 The former is one of Naples' largest and most eye-catching public squares, with its two bronze equestrian statues and the characteristic semi-circular curve of the end bordering the church of San Francesco di Paola.
 At the opposite end of the square sits the Royal Place.
 This landmark retains its opulent 17-19th century treasures and displays them to an inquiring public.
 Pay a visit and see its collection of tapestries, paintings, frescoes, chandeliers and furniture.

 Presuming you started at the Piazza Municipio and took some time to explore the aforementioned on foot, you're next step should be to venture further on the buses.